Go back

 BGP R1 details

-Troubleshooting BGP neighbor relationships usually starts with checking configuration errors such as misconfigured eBGP multihop.
-Notice in the graphic below that running the built-in BGP troubleshooting Runbook programmatically checks for several common configuration errors across all devices in the network with one click.
-Here we can see that NetBrain discovered a misconfiguration on router BGP-R3.
+Troubleshooting BGP neighbor relationships usually starts with checking configuration errors, such as a misconfigured eBGP multihop.
+The built-in BGP troubleshooting Runbook programmatically checks for several common configuration errors across all network devices with one click.
+Here, we can see that NetBrain discovered a misconfiguration on router BGP-R3.

 BGP misconfig error

-Experiment with NetBrain’s core technologies using the Instant Trial in order to see firsthand how automation can change enterprise network operations.
-The BGP labs aren’t nearly as scary as the example I gave earlier, but they do showcase how powerful Dynamic Maps and Runbooks are in managing a BGP domain.
+Learn firsthand how automation can change enterprise network operations.
+Experiment with NetBrain’s core technologies using the Instant Trial.
+The BGP labs aren’t nearly as scary as the example I gave earlier.
+However, they showcase how powerful Dynamic Maps and Runbooks are in managing a BGP domain.

 NetBrain automates what we did manually for years.
 The old way doesn’t make sense anymore, and really, it never did.
-Automation through Dynamic Maps and Runbooks reduces the operational expense of managing an enterprise WAN running BGP without losing any of the benefits of our most beloved routing protocol.
+Automation through Dynamic Maps and Runbooks reduces operational expenses.
+You can manage an enterprise WAN running BGP without losing any of the benefits of our most beloved routing protocol.

 Related